askhogan/scrive-browser-extension/README.md

-Tracking of issues
+###Tracking of issues

-    ⋅⋅⋅Expand mixpanel reporting so that we can detect issues before clients call us.
+  Expand mixpanel reporting so that we can detect issues before clients call us.